Walter Gretzky A Great One Too.

 It was on a warm, sunny, spring afternoon when I saw Wayne Gretzky in person for the very first time.
 Gretzky was a skinny, pimply faced kid who walked out the front doors of Maple Leaf Gardens that day back on March 29th,1980.
 It was Gretzky’s first season in the National Hockey League and almost everyone in Canada already knew of this Wonderkid from Brantford Ontario.

 Wayne had already dominated every hockey league that he had ever played in.
 From peewee to juniors and now the pros, Wayne seemed to be virtually unstoppable.
-As well his boyish good looks coupled with his extreme politeness were now a refreshing change from pro hockey's goon-like public perception like that portrayed in the movie Slapshot.
+As well his boyish good looks coupled with his extreme politeness were a refreshing change from pro hockey's goon-like public perception like that portrayed in the movie Slapshot.
 As I watched Gretzky cross Carlton Street he was busy signing a dozen or so autographs and most were for teenage girls all wearing his now famous ninety-nine Edmonton Oilers jersey.

-I was already captivated by this kid six months my junior who was dominating the sport that I loved.
+I was already captivated by this kid six months my junior and who was already dominating the sport that I loved.
 I was intrigued by this Boy Wonder and I was curious as to what the future would hold for this prodigy now already crowned The Great One.

 The Oilers dominated the Leafs on that Saturday night 8-5 and Gretzky added six more points to his total (2G 4A).
 When the season ended the following week, Dionne and Gretzky were tied for the scoring championship at 137 points each.
 Dionne won the Art Ross trophy that year due to the fact he had 53 goals, two more than Wayne's 51.
 Being Gretzky's first NHL season, the Calder trophy surely would be awarded to Wayne.
-However, due to the fact Wayne had played professionally in the old WHA, the NHL in its wisdom decided that in reality this was not his first pro season.
-Therefore, Gretzky's name would not be on the rookie of the year trophy either.
-Wayne did not need those token awards to prove he was hands down the league's best player; he still won the Lady Byng and the Hart Memorial trophies that first season.
+However, due to the fact Wayne had played professionally in the old WHA, the NHL in its wisdom decided that in reality this was not his first pro season so Gretzky's name would not be on the rookie of the year trophy either.
+Wayne did not need any of those token awards to prove he was hands down the league's best player; he still won the Lady Byng and the Hart Memorial trophies in his first season.

 The person Wayne has always credited for his success was his first hockey coach, his father.